I Just Hired a Content Manager: How Can I Tell They're Doing The Right Things?

 What happens once that content manager is seated in the role and onboarded to the company?
 How do you — whether you’re CEO, VP of revenue, CMO, or in another role — know that the content manager is doing the right things each day?
 What are realistic expectations?
 What are the ideal touchpoints that let your content manager feel supported but not micromanaged?

-Justine Timoteo Thomas is the director of training at IMPACT.
+Justine Timoteo Thomas is the senior director of operations at IMPACT.
 She manages all of our content trainers, who work directly with the content managers at our client companies.

 Justine has years of experience in content marketing — but as a manager she also works with direct reports whose area of expertise is outside of her first-hand knowledge, like video trainers and HubSpot trainers.